MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample4.md

 ![Display Volume](/images/tutorials/dataobjects/contours/DO4_02.png "Display Volume")

-Go back to the tap *General* to select the *Annotation Mode User*.
+Go back to the tab *General* to select the *Annotation Mode User*.
 A separate tab exists for each annotation mode.

 ![Annotate Image](/images/tutorials/dataobjects/contours/DO4_03_2.png "Annotate Image")